Getting a Police Mortgage

 Are there any special schemes available?

-For example, there is:
+For example, there are:

 - Right to Buy: If you already live in a property owned by your local council, you might be eligible to purchase it at a discounted rate via the Right to Buy scheme.